"Nudes? Shouldn't I charge for these?" : Motivations of New Sexual Content Creators on OnlyFans: Introduction

-OnlyFans is unique from its predecessors in that while the platform advertises that it hosts a wide variety of content, it is primarily associated with adult content (i.e., sexual photos and videos that are protected by a paywall), rather than game streaming or artistic creation~\cite{van2021competing}.
-Comparative to other social media platforms (e.g., Twitch, YouTube, Patreon, Facebook), OnlyFans' terms of service are relaxed for adult content creation~\cite{bonifacio2020digital, hall2018onlyfans}.
+OnlyFans is unique from its predecessors in that, while the platform advertises that it hosts a wide variety of content, it is primarily associated with adult content (i.e., sexual photos and videos that are protected by a paywall), rather than game streaming or artistic creation~\cite{van2021competing}.
+In contrast to other social media platforms (e.g., Twitch, YouTube, Patreon, Facebook), OnlyFans' terms of service are relaxed for adult content creation~\cite{bonifacio2020digital, hall2018onlyfans}.
 Thus, OnlyFans is uniquely positioned between the spaces of digital sex work and subscription-based social media.
 Further, OnlyFans experienced rapid growth during the COVID-19 pandemic: revenue grew by over 500\%~\cite{OnlyFans29:online} and is now estimated to equal that of Twitch, despite having fewer subscribers.\footnote{OnlyFans has an estimated $2$ million subscribers vs. Twitch's $7$ million~\cite{OnlyFans57:online}.
 Estimates by Statista (\url{https://www.statista.com/}) put both platforms' revenue around $2.5$ billion for 2022.}

-While prior work has examined what motivates professional creators on other social media platforms, less is known about what motivates people to create content on OnlyFans.
-OnlyFans creators traverse the intersection of professional content creation---a growing form of gig work---and sex work.
-As a result, especially for those who were not previously working in the sex industry, joining OnlyFans to create sexual content can create unique risks, including anti-sex-work stigma, even by proximity.
-Our work aims to understand what motivated people, especially those who had never worked in the sex industry, to create content on OnlyFans and why they chose OnlyFans over other labor options.
+Economists, psychologists, social scientists and researchers of computer-supported cooperative work have long sought to understand individual worker motivations for pursuing particular forms of labor~\cite{kanfer2017motivation}.
+Most relevant to our particular study, prior work has examined what motivates professional creators on other social media platforms, people's choice to pursue various forms of gig work during the COVID-19 pandemic, as well as how sex workers adopt and navigate new commercial sexual platforms including OnlyFans~\cite{dunn2020motivation, cardoso2021bodies, hamilton2022risk, vallas2020platforms, matikainen2015motivations, umar2021impact, cano2021flexibility, katta2020dis,apouey2020gig,dunn2020motivation}.
+However, less is known about what draws people who have never previously worked in the sex industry to begin creating content on platforms like OnlyFans.
+Further, OnlyFans experienced an abrupt spike in popularity and visibility: after Beyoncé mentioned the site in a remix in April, OnlyFans reported ``a $15$ percent spike in traffic'' in the subsequent $24$ hours.\footnote{https://www.thedailybeast.com/adult-site-onlyfans-experiences-big-beyonce-bump-following-savage-remix} OnlyFans creators traverse the intersection of professional content creation---a growing form of gig work---and sex work.
+As a result, especially for those who were not previously working in the sex industry, joining OnlyFans to create sexual content can be uniquely stigmatizing.
+Our work aims to understand how those new to the commercial sex industry navigate content creation on OnlyFans and are motivated to overcome potential barriers to chose OnlyFans over other labor options.